UEFBiomedicalInformaticsLab/BIODAI/DOSA_MO/readme.md

 does not use internal cross-validation.
 Defaults to 3.
 - **outer_n_folds**.
 The number of folds used when performing k-fold cross-validation.
 Defaults to 5.
 - **cv_repeats**.
 The number of repetitions of the k-fold cross-validation.
 Defaults to 1.
-- fold_parallelism.
+- **fold_parallelism**.
 A Boolean.
 Defaults to true.
 If true the folds of a k-fold cross-validation are run in parallel.
 It is suggested to disable this parallelism when running survival analysis because its parallel execution is not supported on every system configuration.
 - **seed**.
 Integer value used to initialize the pseudo-random number generation.
 Defaults to 48723.